NoroffFEU/development-platforms/src/content/docs/baas/NHost/NHost-case-study.md

 ## Introduction

 Nhost is a fully secured, open-source Firebase alternative with GraphQL and a backend platform service on the cloud.
+They provide developers with the general building blocks for the backend to create great websites and mobile apps.

 ## Main Features